mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 ### Often changing properties

 If you have objects that change really often, it isn't the best idea to create a new instance for every change.
 This is especially true for games and simulations where this happens multiple times a second.
-I don't say you can't use immutability in games but it's way easier to fall into performance issues than with mutable objects.
+I'm not saying you can't use immutability in games, but it's way easier to fall into performance issues than with mutable objects.

 ### Huge data structures

-If you have a really huge tree of data stored as an immutable container i recommend checking your memory consumption.
+If you have a really huge tree of data stored as an immutable container I recommend checking your memory consumption.
 Of course garbage collection will kill all old objects but copying big objects still has its price.

 Conclusion